gholt/python-brim/doc/source/index.rst

 brim.stats

     An object that gives access to server stats.
 Which stats are available is determined by the server configuration, and specifically by each app's stats_conf class method.
-See the brim.echo.Echo and brim.stats.Stats apps for examples of how to use these stats.
+See the brim.wsgi_echo.WSGIEcho and brim.stats.Stats apps for examples of how to use these stats.
 This stats object will implement the following methods:

         get(<name>)